Senior Technical Product Manager - API • SE Ranking

 Lessons Learned

-- First-mover advantage is real: Being first to ship MCP in our space established us as the default choice.
+- First-mover advantage is real: Being first to ship MCP in our space established us as the default choice—but only because V2 made it easy to adopt.